syncfusion-content/js-api-docs/api/js/ejQuery.md

 ---
 layout: post
-title: Properties,Methods and Events of Essential JS ejQuery Widget
+title: Essential JS ejQuery Widget | Syncfusion
-description: How to use Properties, options, methods and events of Essential JS ejQuery widget
+description: Learn about How to use Properties, options, methods and events of Essential JS ejQuery widget
 documentation: UG
 platform: js-api
 metaname:
 metacontent:
 ---

-# ejQuery
+# API Reference for ejQuery
 <ts  isFrameWork="true" />

 Communicates with data source and returns the desired result based on the Query provided.